 Thus the legal authority can remain notified of the scenario and look into the matter.
 In such kind of cases, the meeting of the child and the noncustodial parent is conducted through total supervision.

 Can I Get Supervised Visitation Rights?

-If the court has taken away all of your access rights then you may be able to get them back on a supervisory basis.
-You would have to show that you have addressed the problem that made you a danger to the child in the first place.
+If the court has taken away all of your access rights, you might try to get them back on a supervisory basis.
+But, you will have to prove to them that you have solved all the issues that once posed a threat to the child’s life.

-For example, if you had an alcohol or drug problem you’d have to show that you have successfully completed a rehab program and have remained sober for a substantial amount of time.
+For instance, if you used to have drinking or drug problems, you will have to show to the court that you have successfully completed a rehab program, along with being able to remain sober for a substantial amount of time for now.

 The court will then assign a 3rd party to supervise your visitation right from the start to the end.
 And if you can continue bringing positive changes and prove to the authority that you have completely changed into a new person with no bad habits, you can appeal for regular access time.
 The rest will depend on the court.